Nolonar/RM_Plugins/README.md

 | [N_TestMap][N_TestMap]                             | Adds option to launch test map instead of regular game.     | [1.0.2][N_TestMap_release]               |
 | [N_WeatherFog][N_WeatherFog]                       | Adds procedurally generated fog weather effect.             | [1.2.1][N_WeatherFog_release]            |

+## About MV support
+I am no longer supporting MV.
+This means:
+- New plugins will be developed exclusively for MZ (unless the MV version is trivial).
+- Plugins that were originally compatible with MV will no longer be tested on MV when a new version is released.
+- Plugins that are not "MV compatible" ***might*** still work with MV, but have never been tested.
+If a plugin has the following, ***it will definitely not work with MV***:
+  - Uses plugin commands.
+MZ Plugin command interface is incompatible to MV.
+Making plugins compatible to both interfaces is a significant amount of additional work.
+  - Creates (custom) windows.
+Window creation has changed considerably from MV.
+Making plugins compatible to both creation procedures is a significant amount of additional work.

 ## About versioning
 All projects are versioned using following convention: `major.minor.revision`.
 For example, version 3.2.5 is: